formsandflows/PACo/Canvas components/PACo_DetailsList_C.md

 | Font | The font. |
 | TextBlockHeight | The height of the text block of the title and of the subtitle. |

-All detail list items have the same height and is defined as 2 times TextBlockHeight plus BodyHeight.
+All details list items have the same height and is defined as 2 times TextBlockHeight plus BodyHeight.

 | Situation | Description |
 | :--- | :--- |